-Do you miss the gadgets from Windows 7 now that you’re using Windows 8.1?
+Do you miss the gadgets from Windows 7 now that you’re using Windows 8.1 or 10?
 There’s no official way to re-install them, but there is a way to get them back using a third-party, free utility called 8Gadgetpack.

-Installing 8Gadgetpack adds a sidebar to the Desktop in Windows 8.1 to which you can add gadgets you had in Windows 7 without having to download them again.
+Installing 8Gadgetpack adds a sidebar to the Desktop in Windows 8.1 or 10 to which you can add gadgets you had in Windows 7 without having to download them again.

 Download 8Gadgetpack using the link at the end of the article.
 8Gadgetpack must be installed as administrator.
 Because the installation file is an MSI package, you must add an Install as administrator to the context menu in Windows Explorer.